 Carla Gover is a flatfoot dancer and clogger, a banjo player, a singer-songwriter, an educator, and a community organizer.
 She is an eighth-generation Kentuckian who hails from a small coal town in Eastern Kentucky, and her rural sensibilities permeate the work that she does and the art that she creates.

-She performs with CornMaiz String Band and Zoe Speaks original roots music band.
-She offers residencies, workshops, and educational outreach to schools and universities, as well as private instruction.
+She performs with CornMaiz String Band and Zoe Speaks, an original roots music group.
+She offers residencies, workshops, and educational outreach to schools and universities, both online and in-person.